apache/cloudstack-documentation/source/adminguide/virtual_machines/virtual_appliances.rst

 ------------------------

 CloudStack allows users to deploy virtual appliances on VMware such as its been made directly though vCenter.
-Vendors of virtual appliances for VMware often produce ‘templates’ of their appliances in an OVA format.
+Vendors of virtual appliances for VMware often produce ‘Templates’ of their appliances in an OVA format.
 An OVA file contain disc images, as well as the configuration data of the virtual appliance and also at times a EULA which must be acknowledged.

 Virtual Appliances are supported only on VMware.

 .. note::
-    Since version 4.15.1, administrators and users can register virtual appliance templates by selecting the option 'Read VM Settings from OVA' on the template registration.
+    Since version 4.15.1, administrators and users can register virtual appliance Templates by selecting the option 'Read instance Settings from OVA' on the Template registration.

 Deployment options (configurations)
 -----------------------------------

-VMware templates can provide different deployment options in their OVF descriptor file.
-CloudStack obtains the different deployment options when the template is registered and it displays them to the users in the virtual machine deployment wizard, under the 'Compute Offering' section.
+VMware Templates can provide different deployment options in their OVF descriptor file.
+CloudStack obtains the different deployment options when the Template is registered and it displays them to the users in the Instance deployment wizard, under the 'Compute Offering' section.

 After the user selects a deployment option, CloudStack lists the compute offerings which match or exceed the deployment options hardware requirements for CPU and memory.